sheltermanager/asm3/doc/manual/configuration.rst

   receives a donation of a particular type, it uses the specified destination account for it when creating the matching accounting transaction.

+Add Animal
+^^^^^^^^^^

+ASM allows you to bulk add more than one animal at a time by just hitting the “Create” button on the new animal screen instead of “Create and Edit” - this is useful if booking in a litter of kittens and puppies for example.
+Here, you can choose some extra fields for the new animal screen.

+* Show breed field(s): Allow entry of a breed

+* Use a single breed field for animals: Setting this option will make ASM only display a single breed field on the animal details screen.
+This is the norm for UK shelters, where animals are either pedigree or a crossbreed (a “Crossbreed” breed can be added to the lookup).
+Without this option set, ASM allows for two breed fields and a crossbreed indicator so that mixed breed type animals can be recorded (this is typical for US shelters).

+* Show the color field: Allow entry of a specific colour

+* Show the internal location field: Allow entry of an internal location

+* Show the location unit field: Allow a cage/pen/kennel/hutch number to be set

+* Allow a fosterer to be selected: Allow new animals to be fostered straight away

+* Show the litter ID field: Allow a litter ID

+* Show the size field: Allow entry of the size

+* Show the weight field: Allow entry of the weight

+* Show the altered fields: Allow an altered date to be set

+* Show the microchip fields: Allow a microchip date/number to be set

+* Show the entry category field: Allow an entry category to be set

+* Show the original owner field: Allow original owner to be set

+* Show the brought in by field: Allow brought in by to be set

+* Warn if the animal is similar to one entered recently: Pop up a warning dialog if the animal's name is the same as one entered recently to help prevent possible duplicates.

 Age Groups
 ^^^^^^^^^^